We just reached 30,000 articles on this wiki! 🥳

 I'll take care of them, Cereza.
 Hurry to the temple!

 vo_pl0212.dat contains audio files of Enzo screaming for help, with a robotic filter over them.
-This filter is used when characters speak from the human realm while Bayonetta is in Purgatorio. pl0212.dat itself is a model of Enzo flailing his arms while outside Purgatorio (which can be seen in the final credits fight upon his jet).
+This filter is used when characters speak from the human realm while Bayonetta is in Purgatorio. pl0212.dat itself is a model of Enzo flailing his arms while outside Purgatorio, which can be seen during the final credits fight upon his plane.

 The sound folder contains many short beeps in different audio channels (along with a single sine wave).